Keyboard-Only Scrolling Areas

 Firefox treats scrolling areas as tab-stops by default (and has done so since at least 2011 and Firefox 4).
 This means you can tab to it and then use the arrow keys to scroll.

 This feature was requested and supposedly added in Chromium in 2018, but disabled a week later, and continues to be an open issue.
 In other words, it is not coming soon.
-I could find no feature in development or related bug for Safari.
+After a year of deploying it and rolling it back, Chrome 127 has it (see updates at end of post).
+I could find no feature in development nor related bug for Safari.

 This video shows how Firefox experiences a scrolling area of the page: